Galileo88/Galileos-Planet-Pack/README.md

 TO INSTALL:

-1. Download and install the latest Kopernicus.
-All planet mods require it.
-Do not attempt to add this to stock system.
-Any campaign/any save using the stock planet system will break.
+1. Create a new install of KSP or backup and remove your saves.
+Any existing campaign that uses the stock planets will be broken.

-2. Drop the contents of GameData folder in this package into your install's GameData folder.
+2. Install the latest version of Kopernicus.
+All planet mods and planet packs require it.

-3. Install any of the optional mods that are included.
-If there is something here for a mod that you use, let it overwrite everything.
+3. Install GPP like anything else.
+Do it manually.
+Due to this mod's level of complexity there will be no CKAN support.

-4. SVE and EVE for this mod are custom-made and are incompatible with SVE, EVE and SVT for stock planets.
-Do not attempt to mix them.
-Delete your current install of them then install SVE and EVE from this download.
+4. In GPP's Optional Mods folder see if there's something for another mod that you use.
+If there is, copy the GameData folder from inside each one and allow it to overwrite everything.
+The affected mod needs to already be installed.
+Kerbal Konstructs with KSC++ is patched and included whole.

-**If you choose not to use Scatterer, install the contents of the Alternate Ciro cfg file. otherwise your sun will look terrible.**
+5. If you use SVE, EVE,and SVT delete them completely then reinstall from this download.
+SVE and EVE for GPP are custom-tailored and should not be mixed.
+SVT features are built-in.

 Changelog: